 Brain fog causes mental cloudiness, impacting focus and memory.
-Learn its symptoms, causes, and ways to manage it.
+Learn about its symptoms, causes, and ways to manage it.

 Concentration difficulties, forgetfulness, fatigue, and lack of motivation: These symptoms can be signs of brain fog, a condition that can significantly impair cognitive performance.